Submit support requests and browse self-service resources.

 API versioning is the process of iterating different versions of your API.
 Ultimately a part of API design, API versioning often accommodates API consumption changes, structural API shifts, and modifications to the underlying software or program which the API has been built upon.

 When your APIs outgrow their original scope, you'll need to modify them to adapt to changing requirements.
 Obviously, API versioning isn’t something that happens at random.
 Unlike server maintenance, it won’t happen at regular intervals either.

 If you are creating a new version of your API, you are likely seeing a big shift in consumption, or changing the functionality of the software your API is built upon.
 Yet, smaller bug fixes might not require versioning seeing as the general goal is to keep an API version as stable as possible, while avoiding any breaking changes for consumers.

-If done haphazardly, API versioning can have disastrous effects on downstream products and services.
-So, why even bother?
 Like any other technology, APIs are interconnected and rely upon various systems, software, and databases to function.
 As the technology landscape continues to drastically shift, APIs must adapt their requirements, documentation, consumption protocols, and structure in order to keep up.